-In practice, the main program that handles the whole model (gcm, F) is located in the dynamical part.
+In practice, the main program that handles the whole model (gcm.F) is located in the dynamical part.
 When the temporal evolution is being calculated, at each timestep the program calls the following:

-- 1. Call to the subroutine that handles the total tendency calculation $\left(\frac{\partial X}{\partial t}\right)$ arising from the dynamical part (caldyn.F) - 2.
+- 1. Call to the subroutine that handles the total tendency calculation $(\frac{\partial X}{\partial t})$ arising from the dynamical part (caldyn.F) - 2.
 Integration of these dynamical tendencies to calculate the evolution of the variables at the following timesteps (subroutine integrd.F) - 3.
-Every iphysiq dynamical timestep, a call to the interface subroutine (calfis.F) with the physical model (physiq.F), that calculates the evolution of some of the purely physical variables (e.g: surface temperature tsurf) and returns the tendencies (∂X/∂t) arising from the physical part. - 4.
+Every iphysiq dynamical timestep, a call to the interface subroutine (calfis.F) with the physical model (physiq.F90), that calculates the evolution of some of the purely physical variables (e.g. surface temperature tsurf) and returns the tendencies $\left(\frac{\partial X}{\partial t}\right)$ arising from the physical part. - 4.
 Integration of the physical variables (subroutine addfi.F) - 5.
 Similarly, calculation and integration of tendencies due to the horizontal dissipation and the "sponge layer" is done every idissip dynamical time step.

-Remark: The physical part can be run separately for a 1-D calculation for a single column using program testphysld.F.
+Remark: The physical part can be run separately for a 1-D calculation for a single column using program rcmld.F.